hoodiehq-archive/documentation/tutorials/hoodie-plugin-tutorial/index.md

 - <a href="#structuring-a-plugin">Structuring a Plugin</a><br /><br />
 - <a href="#the-direct-messaging-plugins-frontend-component">The Direct Messaging Plugin's Frontend Component</a>
 - <a href="#the-direct-messaging-plugins-backend-component">The Direct Messaging Plugin's Backend Component</a>
-- <a href="#extending-pocket-with-your-plugins-own-admin-panel">Extending Pocket with your Plugin's own Admin Panel</a>
+- <a href="#extending-admin-dashboard-with-your-plugins-own-admin-panel">Extending Admin Dashboard with your Plugin's own Admin Panel</a>
 <br /><br />
 - <a href="#the-packagejson"> The package.json </a>